flux-gui/flux-gui/doc/adr/0005-wego-core-auth-strategy.md

   - No `client_secret` required here

 - [Github Web Application Flow](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps#web-application-flow)
-  - Note: this flow **does** require a `client_secret`, so to utilize it, users will need to create their own GitHub app (`client_id` and `client_secret` pair), then secure and reveal those to Weave GitOps as environment variables.
+  - Note: this flow **does** require a `client_secret`, so to utilize it, users will need to create their own GitHub app (`client_id` and `client_secret` pair), then secure and reveal those to Flux-GUI as environment variables.
-  - This is considered the "advanced" use case for users who wish to install Weave GitOps as a permanent resident in the cluster.
+  - This is considered the "advanced" use case for users who wish to install Flux-GUI as a permanent resident in the cluster.
   - See the Design -> Advanced Use Case section below

 ### Kubernetes Cluster